-So read on to learn more about how to become an avid Bible reader and grow in your relationship with the Lord!
+So read on to learn more about how to become an avid Bible reader (even if it is one verse because that’s all you could manage with a colicky baby) and grow in your relationship and your quiet time with the Lord!

-How to Read the Bible – Where Should I Begin?
+How to Start Reading the Bible Daily – Where is the Best Place to Begin?

 I would personally recommend beginning in…well, the beginning.

-The Bible is a story that unfolds before us and the best way to understand that story, to understand the people, to understand Israel and her relationship with God as a covenant people, and to understand how Jesus came to bring ALL the nations of the earth to the God of Israel, one should start where that story does.
+The Bible is a story of God and man that unfolds before us and the best way to understand that story, to understand the people, to understand Israel and her relationship with God as a covenant people, and to understand how Jesus came to bring ALL the nations of the earth to the God of Israel, one should start where that story does.
+So out of all the books of the Bible, I find Genesis is the best place to begin.

 But what matters most is not what I say, but what God says to you.
-And if you feel led to begin with the New Testament then by all means, begin there.
+And if you feel led to begin with the New Testament then, by all means, begin there.
+The Book of John is a place many people feel is a great place to start.

-But the key to learning how to read the Bible each day is just begin!
+But the key to learning how to read the Bible each day is just to begin!

 How to Read the Bible Daily – 11 Ways

 1. Make time: It sounds obvious, I know.
-But if you don’t actually make time then there is no way that it’s going to happen!
+But if you don’t actually carve out extra time then there is no way that it’s going to happen!
 Things WILL get in the way.
 You need time every day – even if only 10 minutes – just like any other habit (like exercising or cooking dinner).
 Find some space in your schedule and make it a priority.

 2. Put a Bible app on the first screen of your phone: This is so you can start reading as soon as you open up your phone.
 I actually have a verse of the day that shows up each day on my iPhone’s home screen.
 This is from the Bible app.
 This way, if you’ve got just an extra few minutes to spare throughout the day (or between meetings, etc.), then you can spend them reading scripture because it will be easily and readily accessible!